Act of 18 June 1965 no. 4

 The Ministry can provide further provisions on the prohibition of the use in motor vehicles of electronic equipment that may disturb the driver.

-The person who is to drive a motor vehicle must have a driving license and have acquired a driver's license where this is required, as well as a valid certificate of competence, for the relevant group of motor vehicles.
-When driving, the driver must always have a driver's license and certificate of competence with them.
+The person who is to drive a motor vehicle must have a driving licence and have acquired a driving licence where this is required, as well as a valid certificate of competence, for the relevant group of motor vehicles.1 When driving, the driver must always have a driving licence and certificate of competence with them.

-The Ministry can decide that public proof of age or proof of having undergone specific training must be carried when driving license-free motor vehicles.
+The Ministry can decide that public proof of age or proof of having undergone specific training must be carried when driving licence-free motor vehicles.

-Anyone who is to obtain a driver's license for a passenger car must be 18 years of age.
-The Ministry can set a higher or lower minimum age limit for driving rights for certain driving license classes.
+Anyone who is to obtain a driving licence for a passenger car must be 18 years of age.
+The Ministry can set a higher or lower minimum age limit for driving rights for certain driving licence classes.

-The person who is going to get a driver's license must be sober, and there must be nothing to say about his character otherwise.
+The person who is going to get a driving licence must be sober, and there must be nothing to say about his character otherwise.
 He must have sufficient vision and dexterity, the necessary physical and mental health and have passed a driving test.
 When driving to the driving test, the candidate is considered the driver of the motor vehicle.

 The Ministry can issue regulations on driving tests and driving licences, including fees, validity periods, prescribed driver training prior to driving tests, health requirements, requirements for additional training and conditions and restrictions on driving licences.
 By regulation, the Ministry can lay down further provisions that those who fail a driving test, call-out test or test for professional driver competence can be prohibited from taking a new test for a period of up to two months (quarantine).

-The Ministry can issue regulations on driver's licenses and certificates of competence, including fees, driver's license classes, validity period, issue, replacement, exemptions from driver's license requirements, temporary driving permits, proof of age and proof of having undergone specific traffic training.
+The Ministry can issue regulations on driving licences and certificates of competence, including fees, driving licence classes, validity period, issue, replacement, exemptions from driving licence requirements, temporary driving permits, proof of age and proof of having undergone specific traffic training.

-If the holder of a driver's license no longer meets the requirements laid down for vision, health and driving ability under the fifth paragraph, he is obliged to notify the state administrator, who must notify the police, cf. § 34.
+If the holder of a driving licence no longer meets the requirements laid down for vision, health and driving ability under the fifth paragraph, he is obliged to notify the County Governor, who must notify the police, cf. Section 34.

-The Ministry can issue further provisions on the issuance of a Norwegian driving license on the basis of a valid foreign driving licence.
-Provisions may be made below regarding the submission of the foreign driver's license, as well as the collection of information about the person concerned.
+The Ministry can issue further provisions on the issuance of a Norwegian driving licence on the basis of a valid foreign driving licence.
+Provisions may be made below regarding the submission of the foreign driving licence, as well as the collection of information about the person concerned.
 It can also be decided that a driving test can be waived or that the person concerned must have passed a simplified driving test.

-The Ministry can set special conditions in addition to the conditions in the third and fourth paragraphs for those who want to have a driving license for certain driving license classes or for certain groups of motor vehicles.
+The Ministry can set special conditions in addition to the conditions in the third and fourth paragraphs for those who want to have a driving licence for certain driving licence classes or for certain groups of motor vehicles.

 The Ministry can issue regulations on qualification requirements, including basic and further training for driving test examiners.

-Anyone who has driven a motor vehicle without having a driving license for the relevant driving license class cannot obtain such a driving license for the first time until 6 months have passed since the illegal driving took place.
+Anyone who has driven a motor vehicle without having a driving licence for the relevant driving licence class cannot obtain such a driving licence for the first time until 6 months have passed since the illegal driving took place.
 If he is younger than the legal minimum age for such a driving licence, the suspension period runs until 6 months have passed from the day he reaches the minimum age.
 If major damage has been caused while driving, the suspension period after the first and second sentence shall be one year.
-The same also applies to anyone who illegally changes the maximum speed or performance of a motor vehicle in violation of § 13, fifth paragraph.
+The same also applies to anyone who illegally changes the maximum speed or performance of a motor vehicle in violation of Section 13, fifth paragraph.

-If a person who does not have a driving license is punished for an offense which would have led to the loss of the right to drive a motor vehicle for a certain minimum period or forever according to mandatory rules in or pursuant to § 33, the same judgement, subpoena or decision shall if transferred to the conflict council, a blocking period is set for granting driving rights to the person concerned.
-The deadline shall not be set shorter than the period for loss of driving rights which should have been determined in accordance with § 33.
+If a person who does not have a driving licence is punished for an offense which would have led to the loss of the right to drive a motor vehicle for a certain minimum period or forever according to mandatory rules in or pursuant to Section 33, the same judgement, subpoena or decision shall if transferred to the conflict council, a blocking period is set for granting driving rights to the person concerned.
+The deadline shall not be set shorter than the period for loss of driving rights which should have been determined in accordance with Section 33.

-If the person who does not have a driver's license is, with reasonable grounds, suspected of a criminal offense that may affect the access to a driver's license, the chief of police or the person he gives authority to can decide that a driver's license cannot be acquired until the case is finally settled, however not for more than 3 months without a ruling from the district court.
+If the person who does not have a driving licence is, with reasonable grounds, suspected of a criminal offense that may affect the access to a driving licence, the Chief of Police or the person he gives authority to can decide that a driving licence cannot be acquired until the case is finally settled, however not for more than 3 months without a ruling from the District Court.

 Driving practice must not be a danger or an unnecessary inconvenience to other traffic.
 Due to the traffic conditions, the police can prohibit or limit driving practice in certain places and at certain times.